britaneeelizabeth/ed/_texts/DaisyMillerPlay.md

 MISS DURANT: Seeking whom she may devour!

-REVERDY.
-Poor little creature!
-I ’m the only tolerably good-looking young man in the hotel.
+REVERDY: Poor little creature!
+I’m the only tolerably good-looking young man in the hotel.

-MRS. COSTELLO.
-Mercy on us !
+MRS. COSTELLO: Mercy on us!
 I hope she won’t get hold of Frederick!

-REVERDY.
-Not if I can help it, dear Madam.
+REVERDY: Not if I can help it, dear Madam.
 I have never seen Frederick — but I mistrust Frederick.

-MRS. COSTELLO.
-He’s not at all in your style.
-He’s had a foreign educa- tion.
+MRS. COSTELLO: He’s not at all in your style.
+He’s had a foreign education.
 He speaks a dozen languages.

-REVERDY, aside.
+REVERDY, <i>aside:</i>
 An awful prig — I can see that.

-MRS. COSTELLO.
-Let us hope that, thanks to his foreign education, he will be out of danger.
+MRS. COSTELLO: Let us hope that, thanks to his foreign education, he will be out of danger.
 Such people as that can only disgust him.

-REVERDY.
-I know the style of fellow you mean — a very high collar and a very stiff spine!
+REVERDY: I know the style of fellow you mean — a very high collar and a very stiff spine!
 He speaks a dozen languages — but he doesn’t speak the language of Schenectady.
 He won’t understand an American girl — he had better leave her alone.

-MISS DURANT.
-I am very much obliged to you — for me!
+MISS DURANT: I am very much obliged to you — for me!

-Enter a waiter from the hotel.
+<i>Enter a waiter from the hotel.</i>

-REVERDY.
-Oh, you are not an American; you’re an angel!
+REVERDY: Oh, you are not an American; you’re an angel!

-THE WAITER, approaching with a bow.
+THE WAITER, <i>approaching with a bow:</i>
 The breakfast that Madame ordered is served.

-MRS. COSTELLO, to her companions.
-It’s just twelve o’clock; we certainly can’t wait any longer.
+MRS. COSTELLO, <i>to her companions:</i> It’s just twelve o’clock; we certainly can’t wait any longer.

-MISS DURANT.
-I don’t believe he’s coming at all!
+MISS DURANT: I don’t believe he’s coming at all!

-MRS. COSTELLO.
-Ah, if I’ve only brought on a headache for nothing!
+MRS. COSTELLO: Ah, if I’ve only brought on a headache for nothing!

-REVERDY, aside,
+REVERDY, <i>aside:</i>
-Won’t he catch it when he arrives?
-(They pass into the hotel, the waiter leading the way.)
+Won’t he catch it when he arrives? <i>(They pass into the hotel, the waiter leading the way.)</i>

-SCENE THIRD.

-EUGENIO, THEN WINTERBOURNE AND THE WAITER.
+<p align="center"SCENE THIRD.
+Eugenio, then Winterbourne and the waiter.

-Eugenio comes out of the hotel, then looks about him and begins to call.
+<br><i>Eugenio comes out of the hotel, then looks about him and begins to call.
-He is without his hat and satchel.
+He is without his hat and satchel.</i><.p>

 EUGENIO.
 Meester Randolph!
 Meester Randolph!
 Confound that infernal child — it’s the fifth time this morning that I’ve